 Who can view your credit reports for legitimate purposes

-Access to private financial information in consumer credit reports is increasing.
-Your private information is being bundled and sold to almost any entity who claims to have a legitimate purpose.
-Such access to your credit report is determined by the Fair Credit Reporting Act (FCRA) which states a company must have a legitimate purpose to view your credit files.
+But access to your credit reports is determined by the Fair Credit Reporting Act (FCRA) which states a company must have a legitimate purpose to view your credit files.
+Here is a list of companies/entities with legitimate purposes.

 Who has access to your credit history?